How to Get Directory Size in Linux [4 Methods Inside!]

 Size of a Directory in Linux

-Imagine your Linux system as a huge storage area divided into sections called directories.
 As you use your system and add more files, these directories get bigger.
-In extreme cases, huge directory sizes can slow down system operations because of the time and resources required to parse these directories.
+In extreme cases, huge directory sizes can slow down system operations because of the time and resources required to parse them and find relevant information or resources.

 Knowing how to find the size of directories is essential to keeping your Linux system running smoothly and ensuring you have enough disk space.
+This will help you avoid operational issues such as system slowdowns and running out of space for critical data.

 Prerequisites